partrita/DataAnalysis-w-AI-course/week02/README.md

 ### No AI

 * Download and look at the Random Subset data
-* Start collecting some info on the data
+* Start collecting some info on the data without AI
+* Start thinking about an interesting research question (find $y$ and $x$)

+### AI: let AI teach you also about

+* Start asking for skeleton readme, ask about advice
+* Discussion

 ### AI: Learning and idea generation

-* Start asking for skeleton readme, like [Good Readme](https://chatgpt.com/share/67bc35fc-080c-8000-8e06-30b997c6781e)
-* Take a picture of a repo and ask to add
+* Tell AI about your plan and need for a readme
-* Write a full prompt following iterations
+  * try a simple, one-shot, general prompt
+  * use what we covered in class on good prompts and compare
+* Discussion

 ### Cyborg mode: create a readme with AI

+* Upload the codebook + random subset data
 * Get AI to design a README TEMPLATE for this task.
 * Get a draft
 * Understand and edit draft

+## III additional idea

+Sometimes, complicated projects

+* folder structure
+* Some discussion of data types [Data Management in Large-Scale Education Research](https://datamgmtinedresearch.com/structure) by Crystal Lewis

 # Assignment